Top 10 Irish golf courses under $100

 5. Scrabo (Parkland)

-Paul McGinley designed this valley parkland in 2008.
+Paul McGinley designed this valley parkland in 2008, located close to The European Club.
 It stretches up both sides of the Aughrim Valley, in a bucolic Irish setting.
 Holes are defined by gorse, tall pines and the sweet, rolling fairways that dart back and forth across the valley sides.
 Numerous stunning holes set the tempo (2, 4, 6, 12, 13, 17) but Macreddin’s rhythm builds from the moment you step onto the 1st tee.

-It is a testing course with many doglegs, a river, smart bunkering and elevation changes… they are all used to create something unforgettable.
+It is a testing course with many doglegs, a river, smart bunkering and elevation changes, all used to create something unforgettable.

 Ocean views, craggy mountainscapes and the Twelve Bens rippling across the horizon ensure that this is a golfing adventure at the farthest reaches of the beautiful, barren Connemara region.
-The course is wrapped around an impressive, high clubhouse with flags on show in every direction.
+The Connemara Golf Course is wrapped around an impressive, high clubhouse with flags on show in every direction.

 8. North West (Links)

-Not far from Ballyliffin, on Lough Swilly, North West Golf Club is one of Ireland’s oldest links.
+Not far from Ballyliffin, on Lough Swilly, North West Golf Club is one of the best golf courses in Ireland, and one of the oldest links.
 This is a course of subtlety and ingenuity, old school design and charm.

-Rosslare is a lone links on the south-east tip of the island.
+Rosslare is a lone links on the south east tip of Ireland.
 It streaks low over sweet and subtle fairways throwing in hidden hollows, unpredictable humps and deceptive green approaches.
-The course sits on a narrow peninsula so all holes – bar one – head out or back, meaning wind is a very real factor when you turn for home (the 8th).
+The course sits on a narrow peninsula so all holes, bar one, head out or back, meaning wind is a very real factor when you turn for home (the 8th).
 The terrain requires constant subtlety from your game and while it doesn’t have any ‘big’ credentials, it has many classic links features.

 10. Esker Hills (Parkland)

-Ireland’s biggest rollercoaster is the home course of Shane Lowry.
+On the route from Dublin, Ireland’s biggest rollercoaster is the home course of Shane Lowry.
 Esker creates a heaving, hypnotic rhythm which tosses you back and forth as you weave between the ridges left behind by glaciers.
 The holes merely follow this natural landscape, usually as doglegs and sometimes over blind crests… but it is never less than thrilling.
-Your judgement off the tee and on approaches – often to high greens – will be tested constantly.
+Your judgement off the tee and on approaches, often to high greens, will be tested constantly.